Hugger-Mugger/soc-investigations/github-oauth-abuse/investigation.md

 - Audit log correlation
 - Response planning and prevention

-> “As a SOC analyst candidate, I don’t just monitor dashboards — I investigate, validate, and defend using structured reasoning and public intelligence.”
+> “As a SOC analyst candidate, I don’t just monitor dashboards — I try to investigate, validate, and defend using structured reasoning and public intelligence.”

 ---